moonydog12/React-Projects/readme.md

 > global state: State that many components might need
 >
 > local state: State needed only by one or few components

+## Components

+### General Guidelines

+- More abstractions(new component) require more mental energy(cost)
+- Name a component according to **what it does** or **what it displays**
+- Never declare a new component inside anther component
+- Co-locate related components inside the same file